mike881205/liri-node-app/README.md

 The function within the movieThis.js file operates as follows:

 * If the user enters a search term
-    1. Loop through all of the words entered of the search term
+    1. Loop through all of the words entered for the search term
     2. Push all of the words in the search term to an array as separate items and join them using "+" to output the search format required for the axios call
     3. Using axios to access the OMDB API, the joined array items are passed into the search URL, and the following results are printed to the terminal:
         * Movie title, year released, IMDB rating, Rotten Tomatoes rating, Production Language, Plot info, & Actors.